hikingmountain/dressing-in-order_PC-client/README.md

   <img src="https://github.com/hikingmountain/dressing-in-order_PC-client/blob/main/readme_images/configForPython_vgg.png" width="60%" />

 ## Acknowledgements
-If you find this work is helpful, please consider starring 🌟 this repository. <br/>
 This repository is built up on [dress-in-order developed by the original authors](https://github.com/cuiaiyu/dressing-in-order).
-Thanks a lot for the great work to the authors.<br/>
+Thanks a lot for the great work to the authors.
 Welcome to cite their paper!

 ## Citation